NoahStolk/ddinfo-web/docs/game-formats/spawnset-binary.md

 ### Arena buffer

-Fixed-length one-dimensional array of 2601 (51 x 51 = 2601 tiles) 32-bit floats (2601 x 32 / 8 = 10404 bytes) representing the height of each tile in the arena.
+Fixed-length one-dimensional array of 2601 (51 x 51 = 2601 tiles) float32s (2601 x 32 / 8 = 10404 bytes) representing the height of each tile in the arena.

 ### Spawns header buffer